DMTF/Redfish-Tacklebox/README.md

     setnet              Configures an Ethernet interface
-    resettodefaults     Resets a manager to default settings settime             Sets the date-time on a manager
+    resettodefaults     Resets a manager to default settings settime             Sets the date-time on a manager getprotocol         Displays network protocol information about a manager setprotocol         Configures network protocol settings on a manager

 required arguments:
   --user USER, -u USER  The user name for authentication